Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 Mint a token for a specified reference material on a contract of your choice.
 You need to have been given minting permission.

-The reference material is typically uploaded to ipfs or arweave and can be easily done through our ```uploadFileToArweave``` method found in the storage module.
+The reference material is typically uploaded to ipfs or arweave and can be easily done through our ``uploadFileToArweave`` method found in the storage module.

 Royalties and splits can be configured to provide a customized flow of funds to up to 50 people as explained below.

-It is possible to configure the amount of copies you want to mint through the ```amount```field but currently they will all share the same reference material.
+It is possible to configure the amount of copies you want to mint through the ``amount``field but currently they will all share the same reference material.

-The nftContactId can be supplied as an argument or through the ```TOKEN_CONTRACT``` enviroment variable.
+The nftContactId can be supplied as an argument or through the ``TOKEN_CONTRACT`` environment variable.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method